kennethlynne/node-glob-resolve/README.md

 node-glob-resolve
 =================

-Takes a single glob, or an array of globs and returns the paths to the resolved files relative to a folder
+Takes a single glob, or an array of globs and returns the paths to the resolved files relative to a folder.
+Especially usefull for using packages that does not support globs with for example gulp.

+## TODO
+ * Document
+ * Add tests